HPSCIL/cuFSDAF/README.md

 Overview
 ========
 Spatiotemporal data fusion is a cost-effective way to produce remote sensing images with high spatial and temporal resolutions using multi-source images.
-Using spectral unmixing analysis and thin plate spline (TPS) interpolation, the Flexible Spatiotemporal DAta Fusion (FSDAF) algorithm is suitable for heterogeneous landscapes and capable of capturing abrupt landcover changes.
+Using spectral unmixing analysis and spatial interpolation, the Flexible Spatiotemporal DAta Fusion (FSDAF) algorithm is suitable for heterogeneous landscapes and capable of capturing abrupt land-cover changes.
 However, the extensive computational complexity of FSDAF prevents its use in large-scale applications and mass production.
-In addition, the domain decomposition strategy of FSDAF causes accuracy loss at the edges of sub-domains due to the insufficient consideration of edge effects.

-In this study, an enhanced FSDAF (cuFSDAF) is proposed to address these problems, and includes three main improvements: (1) The TPS interpolator is replaced by a modified inverse distance weighted interpolator to reduce computational complexity.
-(2) The algorithm is parallelized based on Compute Unified Device Architecture (CUDA), a widely used parallel computing framework for graphics processing units (GPUs).
+Besides, the domain decomposition strategy of FSDAF causes accuracy loss at the edges of sub-domains due to the insufficient consideration of edge effects.
+In this study, an enhanced FSDAF (cuFSDAF) is proposed to address these problems, and includes three main improvements: (1) The TPS interpolator is replaced by an accelerated inverse distance weighted interpolator to reduce computational complexity.
+(2) The algorithm is parallelized based on the Compute Unified Device Architecture (CUDA), a widely used parallel computing framework for graphics processing units (GPUs).
 (3) An adaptive domain decomposition method is proposed to improve the fusion accuracy at the edges of sub-domains, and to enable GPUs with varying computing capacities to deal with datasets of any size.

-The experiments were conducted on a workstation computer equipped with an Intel Xeon W-2133 CPU @3.6GHz and a Nvidia GeForce GTX 1080ti GPU with 3,584 CUDA cores and 11 GB of video memory.
-Experiments showed that, while maintaining accuracy, cuFSDAF reduced computing time significantly and achieved speed-ups of 115.2–133.9 over the IDL-implemented FSDAF, and speed-ups of 75.5–81.8 over the C++-implemented FSDAF. cuFSDAF is capable of efficiently producing fused images with both high spatial and temporal resolutions to support applications for large-scale and long-term land surface dynamics.
+Experiments showed while obtaining similar accuracies to FSDAF and an up-to-date deep-learning-based method, cuFSDAF reduced the computing time significantly and achieved speed-ups of 140.3–182.2 over the original FSDAF program. cuFSDAF is capable of efficiently producing fused images with both high spatial and temporal resolutions to support applications for large-scale and long-term land surface dynamics.

 Key features of cuFSDAF: